 MacSoft has published

-to its release of Vampire: The Masquerade — Redemption, a 3D role-playing adventure game with a strong online component.
+a 1.0.1 update to its release of Vampire: The Masquerade — Redemption, a 3D role-playing adventure game with a strong online component.
 The update corrects some problems with online play; MacSoft also noted some outstanding issues, so make sure to read the notes before installing.